 About the Freshwater Research and Innovation Center

-The Freshwater Research and Innovation Center is a shared physical space and community where ideas become solutions, technologies become ventures, and opportunities become careers.
+The Center is a shared physical space and community where ideas become solutions, technologies become ventures, and opportunities become careers.
 It will be a state‑of‑the‑art facility that accelerates smart collaboration so water education, research, and innovation translate directly into BlueTech‑sector jobs and new businesses.

 Goals